KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 If the reader would like a more thorough technical explanation for P2PK transactions, tutorials and explanations abound across the web.
 [Here is one such example.](https://learnmeabitcoin.com/glossary/p2pk)

-As the early Bitcoin community gained experience, Satoshi Nakamoto realized that in the future, quantum computers would be able to break the encryption protection surrounding pubkeys, and thereby steal funds in any pubkey address.
+As the early Bitcoin community gained experience, Satoshi Nakamoto foresaw a potential danger.
+Far in the future, a quantum computer will be able to break the encryption protection of any pubkey address and thereby steal funds.

 To solve this problem, Satoshi invented a method to have a "cold address."
 Cold addresses are based on a pubkey, but there are various cryptographic functions that separate the two.